 Our goal is to create a box with three windows: one facing towards the ceiling, one facing towards the left, and one facing towards the right.
 Tissue paper will diffuse the light coming in these windows, and a sloping surface inside the box will give your stock photography a smooth backdrop.

 - Orient the cardboard box on one of its sides, with the top opening facing you.
 Cut off the flaps.

 Using a ruler and pencil, mark out a rectangle approximately one inch from each edge of the bottom.

 Using a box cutter or x-acto knife, carefully cut out the window and pop it out.
-Always cut away from yourself and protect your digits and work surfaces.
+Always cut away to buy viagra in London from yourself and protect your digits and work surfaces.

 - Repeat for the two other sides until you have a cardboard box frame like this:

 Cut out tissue and tape it in place over each of the three windows.
 Make sure you smooth out any wrinkles to reduce potential shadows.